DJDanl/cpp-docs.pt-br/docs/atl-mfc-shared/reference/crect-class.md

 ### <a name="parameters"></a>Parâmetros

 *lpSrcRect*<br/>
-Aponta para a estrutura `CRect` [rect](/windows/win32/api/windef/ns-windef-rect) ou objeto a ser copiado.
+Aponta para a estrutura [Rect](/windows/win32/api/windef/ns-windef-rect) ou o `CRect` objeto a ser copiado.

 ### <a name="example"></a>Exemplo